 https://images.akc.org/pdf/breeds/standards/LabradorRetriever.pdf

-They were bred to swim in icy waters that are several degrees below freezing—, AND they can dry out afterwards on their own! (if you’d like to learn more about the history and development of the Labrador Retriever see my blog on “The History of the Labrador Retriever”): https://emlabradors.com/2018/07/the-history-of-the-labrador-retriever/
+They were bred to swim in icy waters that are several degrees below freezing—, AND they can dry out afterward on their own! (if you’d like to learn more about the history and development of the Labrador Retriever see my blog on “The History of the Labrador Retriever”): https://emlabradors.com/2018/07/the-history-of-the-labrador-retriever/

-BUT if I were walking with my Lab in below zero weather, I would not stress about it. (if you’ll even be walking yourself in those temperatures!!)
-But realize, they may still over-heat with a coat on, depending on the level of activity they are engaging in.
+But if I were walking with my Lab in below-zero weather, I would not stress about it. (if you’ll even be walking yourself in those temperatures!!)
+But realize, they may still overheat with a coat on, depending on the level of activity they are engaging in.

 Many people also ask me about dog “booties” at this time of year.
 I only recommend them if your dog is walking on salt in a city or suburban area, or their paws are sweating and freezing to the pavement or other surface you are walking on.
 These are the ones I’m most familiar with and that I hear good things about: https://amzn.to/2R96Qqn